Mounikanellore/SKMLI-11-INTERNSHIP-TASKS/README.md

 T A S K 3 - Health disorder Predictor Using Machine Learning (aims to implement a robust machine-learning model that can efficiently predict the disease of a human, based on the symptoms that he/she possesses.)
+PHASE IV : MINI PROJECT - WINE QUALITY PREDICTOR USING M L Here we will predict the quality of wine on the basis of given features.
+We use the wine quality dataset available on Internet for free.
+This dataset has the fundamental features which are responsible for affecting the quality of the wine.
+By the use of several Machine learning models, we will predict the quality of the wine.
+PHASE IV : MINI PROJECT - IPL SCORE PREDICTOR USING M L & D L we often see the scoreline showing the probability of the team winning based on the current match situation.
+This prediction is usually done with the help of data analytics.
+Before, when there were no advancements in machine learning, predictions were usually based on intuition or some basic algorithms.